At a Glance

 This course introduces the concept of agile and explores the typical roles and activities found in an agile environment:

-- Discover Predictive, Iterative and Adaptive planning approaches for agile
+- Identify the differences and similarities between Predictive, Iterative and Adaptive planning approaches for delivering value

 - The evolution of Agile and how it fits into today’s organizations